algorandfoundation/algokit-cli/docs/architecture-decisions/2023-01-12_smart-contract-deployment.md

 - All provided smart contract templates are by default immutable
 - An immutability automated test is included by default to ensure that smart contracts can't be upgraded by the contract creator (this would have to be deleted by a developer, who is then opting in to the consequences of that)
 - All provided smart contract templates are by default permanent when deployed to MainNet, but deletable elsewhere to facilitate an iterative development experience
-- Client code will include mechanisms to dynamically find deployed applications in Sandbox and TestNet environments to support delete/recreate flows and improve the developer experience
+- Client code will include mechanisms to dynamically find deployed applications in LocalNet and TestNet environments to support delete/recreate flows and improve the developer experience
 - MainNet deployments will immediately (i.e. before any usage occurs) check that smart contracts are not upgradeable by the creator account by default (with an explicit opt-out option available for smart contracts that are meant to be upgradeable, which in turn will issue a warning to the developer to explain the implications)
 - MainNet deployments will immediately (i.e. before any usage occurs) check that smart contracts are not deletable by the creator account by default (with an explicit opt-out option available for smart contracts that are meant to be deletable, which in turn will issue a warning to the developer to explain the implications)